libktx/ktx/app/README.md

 - `clearScreen` is an inlined utility function that hides the OpenGL calls, allowing to clear the screen with a chosen color.
+- `LetterboxingViewport` combines `ScreenViewport` and `FitViewport` behavior: it targets a specific aspect ratio and applies letterboxing like `FitViewport`, but it does not scale rendered objects when resized, keeping them in fixed size similarly to `ScreenViewport`.
+Thanks to customizable target PPI value, it is ideal for GUIs and can easily support different screen sizes.

 ### Usage examples